mkoske/Scatter-R/README.md

 ```
 > run(iris, classlabel = 5)
 ```

+> If the class label column is the last one, classlabel-parameter can be omitted.

 This runs the algorithm 10 iterations and 50 iterations for baseline.
 It outputs the following values (plus the information, that is currently running etc).